-INTRODUCTION: Radiomics features may predict outcome in diffuse large B-cell lymphoma (DLBCL).
+Radiomics features may predict outcome in diffuse large B-cell lymphoma (DLBCL).
 Currently, multiple segmentation methods are used to calculate metabolic tumor volume (MTV).
-We assessed the influence of segmentation method on the discriminative power of radiomics features in DLBCL for patient level and for the largest lesion.
-Methods: 50 baseline 18F-fluorodeoxyglucose positron emission tomography computed tomography (PET/CT) scans of DLBCL patients who progressed or relapsed within 2 years after diagnosis were matched on uptake time and reconstruction method with 50 baseline PET/CT scans of DLBCL patients without progression.
-Scans were analysed using 6 semi-automatic segmentation methods (standardized uptake value (SUV)4.0, SUV2.5, 41% of the maximum SUV, 50% of the SUVpeak, majority vote (MV)2 and MV3, respectively).
-Based on these segmentations, 490 radiomics features were extracted at patient level and 486 features for the largest lesion.
-To quantify the agreement between features extracted from different segmentation methods, the intra-class correlation (ICC) agreement was calculated for each method compared to SUV4.0.
-The feature space was reduced by deleting features that had high Pearson correlations (≥0.7) with the previously established predictors MTV and/or SUVpeak.
-Model performance was assessed using stratified repeated cross-validation with 5 folds and 2000 repeats yielding the mean receiver-operating characteristics curve integral (CV-AUC) for all segmentation methods using logistic regression with backward feature selection.
-Results: The percentage of features yielding an ICC ≥0.75 compared to the SUV4.0 segmentation was lowest for A50P both at patient level and for the largest lesion, with 77.3% and 66.7% of the features yielding an ICC ≥0.75, respectively.
-Features were not highly correlated with MTV, with at least 435 features at patient level and 409 features for the largest lesion for all segmentation methods with a correlation coefficient <0.7.
-Features were highly correlated with SUVpeak (at least 190 and 134 were uncorrelated, respectively).
-CV-AUCs ranged between 0.69±0.11 and 0.84±0.09 for patient level, and between 0.69±0.11 and 0.73±0.10 for lesion level.
-Conclusion: Even though there are differences in the actual radiomics feature values derived and selected features between segmentation methods, there is no substantial difference in the discriminative power of radiomics features between segmentation methods.
+We assessed the influence of segmentation method on the discriminative power of radiomics features in DLBCL at the patient level and for the largest lesion.
+Methods: Fifty baseline 18F-FDG PET/CT scans of DLBCL patients with progression or relapse within 2 years after diagnosis were matched on uptake time and reconstruction method with 50 baseline PET/CT scans of DLBCL patients without progression.
+Scans were analyzed using 6 semiautomatic segmentation methods (SUV threshold of 4.0 [SUV4.0], SUV threshold of 2.5, 41% of SUVmax, 50% of SUVpeak, a majority vote segmenting voxels detected by $2methods, and a majority vote segmenting voxels detected by $3 methods).
+On the basis of these segmentations, 490 radiomics features were extracted at the patient level, and 486 features were extracted for the largest lesion.
+To quantify the agreement between features extracted from different segmentation methods, the intraclass correlation (ICC) agreement was calculated for each method compared with SUV4.0.
+The feature space was reduced by deleting features that had high Pearson correlations ($0.7) with the previously established predictors MTV or SUVpeak.
+Model performance was assessed using stratified repeated cross validation with 5 folds and 2,000 repeats, yielding the mean receiver-operating-characteristics curve integral for all segmentation methods using logistic regression with backward feature selection.
+Results: The percentage of features yielding an ICC of at least 0.75, compared with the SUV4.0 segmentation, was lowest for 50% of SUVpeak both at the patient level and for the largest lesion, with 77.3% and 66.7% of the features yielding an ICC of at least 0.75, respectively.
+Features did not correlate strongly with MTV, with at least 435 features at the patient level and 409 features for the largest lesion for all segmentation methods having a correlation coefficient of less than 0.7.
+Features correlated strongly with SUVpeak (at least 190 at patient level and 134 for the largest lesion were uncorrelated to SUVpeak, respectively).
+Receiver-operatingcharacteristics curve integrals ranged between 0.6960.11 and 0.8460.09 at the patient level and between 0.6960.11 and 0.7360.10 at the lesion level.
+Conclusion: Even though there are differences in the actual radiomics feature values derived and selected features among segmentation methods, there is no substantial difference in the discriminative power of radiomics features among segmentation methods.

 |Journal||Journal of nuclear medicine : official publication, Society of Nuclear Medicine|